StormMineTown/MC-DoomsDay/SECURITY.md

 # Security Policy

-If you believe you have found a security vulnerability in docsify, please report it to us asap.
+If you believe you have found a security vulnerability in MC-DoomsDay, please report it to us asap.

 ## Reporting a Vulnerability

 **Please do not report security vulnerabilities through our public GitHub issues.**

-Send email via :email: maintainers@docsifyjs.org to us.
+Send email via :email: xingran01@qq.com to us.

 Please include as much of the following information as possible to help us better understand the possible issue: